Whangamata Collective's Art after Dark

 Arts Collective chairman Graeme Smith said it would be a great night out with people dressing up.

-"We are really excited by this inaugural event, showcasing emerging artists and working with the Golf Club," said Graeme.
+"We are really excited by this inaugural event, showcasing emerging artists and working with the golf club," Graeme said.
 "Take the time to dazzle!"

 He said that given this event is the first of its kind, the collective aims to attract a range of people from outside the traditional art space.
 Upcoming events will promote further entertainment diversity.